 “I enjoy helping Impact Northaven Community Garden plant fresh foods and am able to watch the process from beginning to end.
 I have spent the last few years helping plant and tend to the garden, as well as harvesting and sharing with the community.”

-Cindy has been a Team Member for 19 years and was volunteering with The Nashville Food Project before the pandemic.
-She is excited to reignite her relationship with the organization.
-Nashville metro area Team Members have volunteered with The Nashville Food Project, and Cindy wants to build on this momentum.
-The organization has two kitchens and three community garden sites.
-Cindy points out that the different spaces offer diverse types of volunteer experiences that appeal to Team Members’ varying interests.
-She is committed to volunteering twice a quarter — once in a kitchen and once in a garden.
+Nashville metro area Team Members have volunteered with numerous non-profits in the past, including The Nashville Food Project, and Cindy wants to continue the tradition and grow our connection to promoting local food sustainability.
+The Nashville Food Project has two kitchens and three community garden sites.
+Cindy points out that the different spaces offer diverse types of volunteer experiences that appeal to Team Member’ varying interests.
+She is committed to volunteering twice a quarter with her fellow Team Members from the Nashville metro — once in a kitchen and once in a garden.

 “The Nashville Food Project does all the things — grows their own food and teaches others to how to garden, prepare, and enjoy healthy food, and provides access to those who just don’t have time or ability to do these things by themselves.”